How To Improve Inventory Visibility?

 15. Fill Rate: Measures the percentage of ordered items that are available in the warehouse for immediate shipment.

-Hence, great inventory and warehouse management = great CX!
+Great inventory and warehouse management = great customer experience!

 Talk to our product squad: schedule a demo today!